Routing

 Route Groups

-Sometimes, routes contain a lot of the same prefixes.
-In this case, we can use route groups to simplify the definition.
+Sometimes routes contain a large number of identical prefixes, wherein we can use route groups to simplify the definitions.
 For example:

 Route::group('/blog', function () {